Implementing BYOD with a Managed Service

 - Messaging Capability.
 School campuses need to quickly notify students and faculty in the event of an emergency situation.
 SafeConnect can broadcast an emergency message on-demand to everyone whose computer is authorized to access the campus network.

 - 24/7 Proactive Maintenance Support Services.
 The SafeConnect system is supported by the industry’s most comprehensive implementation and support services agreement.
-Impulse Point will provides continuous (24/7) proactive monitoring and support that includes hardware and software problem determination and resolution support, as well as upgrade protection to future software functional releases.
+Impulse provides continuous (24/7) proactive monitoring and support that includes hardware and software problem determination and resolution support, as well as upgrade protection to future software functional releases.
 Daily policy configuration remote backups are included which enables Impulse Point to restore and deliver a replacement system within 24 hours.

-- Ease of Implementation The SafeConnect system is designed for remote customer setup and implementation.
+- Ease of Implementation.
+The SafeConnect system is designed for remote customer setup and implementation.
 By leveraging our managed services capability, we can routinely install a system in less than an hour.
 The solution can be deployed in a phased-in approach (by IP address/range, subnet, VLAN) across wired, wireless, and VPN infrastructures as required for a non-disruptive transition.

 - Out of Line Solution.
 SafeConnect is implemented as a true “out-of-line” network device.
 The SafeConnect Policy Enforcer Appliance sits out-of-line with the core network and fails open—presenting no single point of failure, performance bottle-necks or maintenance-related or scheduled network outages.
 In the event of a failure all existing and new users to the network are unaffected and have uninterrupted access to network resources.